Back to news

 “Delivering the winter markets this year is a huge achievement by the Network and those involved.
 The efforts of the individuals will have a huge impact on those benefitting from the project making a real difference to residents this winter.”

 Lucy Norgate, Hyde’s Charitable Trust and Fundraising Manager said: “Christmas might be the most wonderful time of the year for many of us, but this year in particular has been a challenging time.
-We’re proud that Hyde is part of the London Food Insecurity Network and supporting The Felix Project – providing vital support across London, including to our customers and customers across the G15 housing associations.”
+We’re proud that Hyde is part of the London Food Insecurity Network and supporting The Felix Project – providing vital support across London, including to our residents and residents across the G15 housing associations.”

 Contact us